 NHTSA Issues $200 Million Penalty to Takata for Defective Airbags, Orders Recall Speedup

-Posted on behalf of Edwards Law Firm on Nov 04, 2015 in Industry News
+Posted on behalf of Edwards Law Firm on Nov 04, 2015 in Consumer Alerts

 The National Highway Traffic Safety Administration (NHTSA) recently announced it would be fining Takata Corporation, manufacturer of automotive airbags, up to $200 million for violating safety regulations and failing to report defects.
 They are also ordering a recall speedup of the defective airbags and requiring the company to take additional safety compliance measures.